-When the mobile ad hoc network simulations were run than result shows that all mobile nodes were in range of each other, no data packets experience collisions in presence of ftp traffic load and all mobile nodes were capable of sending packets.
-Hence, it shows that carrier sense and back off mechanisms of the 802.11b were working precisely.
-All results were obtained by averaging over 10 random mobility scenarios of mobile ad hoc networks.
+When the mobile ad hoc network simulations are run than result shows that all mobile nodes are in range of each other, no data packets experience collisions in presence of ftp traffic load and all mobile nodes are capable of sending packets.
+Hence, it shows that carrier sense and back off mechanisms of the 802.11b are working precisely.
+All results are obtained by averaging over 10 random mobility scenarios of mobile ad hoc networks.